FuncProgLinux/guix-mate/PACKAGE_MATRIX.md

 | `caja-actions`          | https://github.com/mate-desktop/caja-actions          | ❌ Not started   | ❌                  |
 | `python-caja`           | https://github.com/mate-desktop/python-caja           | ✅ Completed     | ❌                  |

-## Screenshots

-A picture is worth more than a thousand words, here are some packages live in action from this repository.

 #### *won't upstream notices

 Packages are marked as _wont' upstream_ won't be sent to upstream Guix for a